top of page

 The verb 'enrapture' has a captivating etymology that reflects its power to fill someone with delight and ecstasy.
 It can be traced back to the Middle English word 'rapture,' which originally meant 'a state of intense joy, ecstasy, or spiritual ecstasy.'
 This Middle English term was borrowed from the Old French word 'rapture,' which had a similar meaning.
 In turn, the Old French term was influenced by the Latin word 'raptura,' derived from 'raptus,' the past participle of 'rapere,' meaning 'to seize' or 'to snatch.'
 This Latin root emphasizes a sense of sudden and forceful taking or capturing, which is akin to the profound emotional effect of being enraptured.
 Thus, the etymology of 'enrapture' highlights its ability to captivate and fill with joy in a way that feels almost like being seized by a powerful emotion.

-Find the meaning of enrapture
+Quiz: Find the meaning of the verb enrapture:

 Try Again!